J-Povea21/Sirius-backend/README.md

 At some point you would like to stop receiving data, right?
 But it would be a headache if every time you stop the stream, the port is closed.
 With **PAUSE** you keep the communication between the server and the hardware, but the data transmission is truly paused and not stored in an internal buffer.

 ### ESC
 It's the contraction of *ESCAPE*.
 This is an special operation because it "changes" the actual state of the hardware device to a listening state.

+For example, if you are receiving the data from the **FreeFall** experiment, you can execute **ESC** and the Arduino will return to a state where it can check if the code of other experiment is present.
+This way you can change from which experiment you're getting the data.

 You can add as much operations as you like to this dictionary.
-Just take in account that the key of the operation **must be** the same as the value.
-For example: **{STOP: 'STOP'}**
+Just take in account that the key of the operation **must be** the same as the value - for example: **{STOP: 'STOP'}** - and, of course, that your hardware device supports it.

 ## API
 Yeah, yeah, the server has a beautiful structure, but we're sure you don't want to deal directly with all those methods.
 That's why we provide a **web-socket based API** to make your application work like magic.
 Before start, take a look at what's the expected process to establish a proper communication between your app and the hardware [here](#server)